Lucy Gunning

-Lucy Gunning (born 20 June 1964) is an English filmmaker, installation artist, sculptor, video artist and lecturer in fine art at the Chelsea College of Arts.
+Lucy Gunning (born 1 June 1964) is an English filmmaker, installation artist, sculptor, video artist and lecturer in fine art at the Chelsea College of Arts.
 Her works cross various media such as archival investigation, book-making, installation, performance, photography and video and her works are included in various public collections.
 Gunning was resident at various art institutions and won multiple awards for her works.

 Early life and education

-On 20 June 1964, Gunning was born in Newcastle upon Tyne, England.
+Gunning was born in Newcastle upon Tyne, England.
 She graduated from the West Surrey College of Art and Design with a diploma in foundation studies in 1984.
 From 1984 to 1987, she studied at the Falmouth School of Art, graduating with a Bachelor of Arts degree in sculpture.
 Gunning was named the recipient of the 1987 Granada Foundation Prize, the Falmouth School of Art Sculpture Award and was part of the Whitworth New Contemporaries.
 She later moved to London, where she created a series of video works, and attended Goldsmiths' College between 1992 and 1994.
 She left Goldsmiths' with a Master of Fine Arts degree.